Kobe Bryant Says He’s Done With Professional Basketball For Good, Will Never Return

 — TMZ (@TMZ) August 25, 2018

 “Kobe can play in any league,” Stephen Jackson, a former NBA player and now currently in BIG3, said.
 “Right now.
 Kobe, listen.
-You listening?… Can you please come to this league?
+You listening?
+Can you please come to this league?
 We need you.”

 All signs point to Bryant being serious about not returning to the court after his retirement from professional basketball in 2016.
-He turned 40 on August 23, and according to SLAM he says he is now making it his mission to prove that athletes can succeed at more than sports.
+He turned 40 on August 23, and according to SLAM, he says he is now making it his mission to prove that athletes can succeed at more than sports.

 “When I retired, everybody was saying, ‘He’s too competitive.
 He’s not going to know what to do with himself.
 He’s going to have to come back.’
 I took that as a personal challenge of them thinking I’m this one-dimensional person.
 That all I know is to dribble the ball, shoot the ball, play basketball and compete at that level.